koorinonaka/StableHitDetectionProject/docs/_pages/StableHitDetection/HitDetectionNotify.md

 ```
 ​
 ## Function overrides
-Implemented by overriding events. `StableHitDetection` is only responsible for hit detection, the damage handling should be done by the project.
+Implemented by overriding events. `StableHitDetection` is only responsible for hit detection; damage handling should be done by the project.
 Note that `Receiver_NotifyBegin/Tick/End` is not called.
 ​
 ### BeginDetection